SEO (Search Engine Optimization) is one of the critical parts of any blog. It takes too much time in learning and understanding the SEO step by step.

 - File Editor– This is very useful, here you can directly edit a robots.txt file without logging in a control panel of your blog.
 You can also edit and update .htaccess file without struggling to find .htaccess file in cPanel of your blog.

 - Import And Export – Use this option to import WordPress SEO settings from another blog.

 You will get all these features free of cost.
 Of course, Yoast has its premium version as well.
-Premium version provides some advanced tools integrated with it.
-Premium version includes the following features.
+The Premium version provides some advanced tools integrated with it.
+The Premium version includes the following features.

 - Redirect manager: Create and manage redirects from within your WordPress install.